therealgymmy/therealgymmy.github.io/reading.md

 # 2020
 1. [Trade Wars Are Class Wars](https://www.amazon.com/Trade-Wars-Are-Class-International/dp/0300244177/ref=sr_1_1?crid=21T9A9XS6UU5W&dchild=1&keywords=trade+wars+are+class+wars&qid=1606704820&sprefix=trade+wars+are+%2Caps%2C234&sr=8-1) - Matthew C. Klein, Micheal Pettis
+2. Principles for Navigating Big Debt Crises - Ray Dalio
+3. Praetorian - Guy De La Bedoyere

 # 2019
 1. [The Death of Democracy](https://www.amazon.com/Death-Democracy-Hitlers-Downfall-Republic/dp/1250210860/ref=sr_1_1?dchild=1&keywords=the+death+of+democracy&qid=1606704780&sr=8-1) - Benjamin Carter Hett
 2. The Storm Before The Storm - Mike Duncan
+3. The Expedition of Cyrus - Xenophon
+4. The Oxford History of the French Revolution
+5. This Fight Is Our Fight - Elizabeth Warren

 # Read in the Past